-Happier with Gretchen Rubin is a podcast from the Panoply network.
+Happier with Gretchen Rubin is a podcast from the Cadence 13 network.
 The following is a curated list of all the "Try This at Home" suggestions related to the BEHAVIOR.

 Stay up to date with this list, subscribe to receive updates!

 Episode no. Try This at Home Suggestion

 7. Treat yourself like a toddler.
 A cranky toddler.

 8. Give warm hellos and good-byes.

 11. Make the positive argument.

 12. Sometimes, it’s nice to indulge in a modest splurge.